 “Trumbo” is a warm and witty profile in courage.
 It’s about the principled, prolific and unfairly punished screenwriter Dalton Trumbo, he of “The Hollywood Ten,” men persecuted for their beliefs during the Hollywood witch hunt that took place during the Red Scare of the 1940s and ’50s.

 And if that name and those phrases don’t ring a bell, this Jay Roach film, essentially a very good R-rated TV movie, makes a perfectly entertaining history lesson.

 Bryan Cranston plays the dapper and erudite Trumbo, a man his peers seem to resent, or at least have limited patience for.

 “Do you have to say everything like it’s going to be chiseled into a rock?”

 We meet Trumbo and his fellow Hollywood liberals — some of them even members of the Communist Party — just after World War II.
 The House Unamerican Activities Committee, a shameful and shockingly long-lived exercise in political grand-standing and civil rights trampling, is just gearing up for a witch hunt.

-And some of Hollywood — directors, the gossip columnist Hedda Hopper (a viperish Helen Mirren) and draft dodging he-man John Wayne (David James Elliot) — seem to welcome it.
+And some of Hollywood — directors, the gossip columnist Hedda Hopper (a viperish Helen Mirren) and draft dodging he-man John Wayne (David James Elliott) — seem to welcome it.